-In active funds, the fund manager takes active overweight/ underweight positions on stocks and sectors based on his/ her view of what is right and wrong (of course within SEBI’s MF categories mandated guidelines).
+In the active funds, the fund manager takes active overweight/ underweight positions on stocks and sectors based on his/ her view of what is right and wrong (of course within SEBI’s MF categories mandated guidelines).
 The aim here is to generate returns superior to the benchmarks.

 I have written in detail about index funds vs large cap funds.
 You can read it to understand how and when you should pick index funds over actively managed funds.